 - Guarantee against unfair expropriation: In Section 7 of the Investment Act of 2010.

-- Prohibition against discrimination: Subject to the Labor Law and Laws governing immigration, foreign investors, employers and workers enjoy the same rights and are subjected to the same duties and obligations as are applicable to citizens of Liberia.
+- Prohibition against discrimination: Subject to the Labor Law and Laws governing immigration, foreign investors, employers, and workers enjoy the same rights and are subject to the same duties and obligations as are applicable to citizens of Liberia.